Search

 Having some higher polygon models is okay, but they quickly add up in requirements.

-Here you can see some examples of unnecessary high polygon models:
+Here you can see an example of unnecessary high polygon models:

 Wireframe Shaded